Thiesant/azerothcore-transmog-3.3.5a/README.md

 - Make sure you have [AIO](https://github.com/Rochet2/AIO) and [Eluna](https://github.com/azerothcore/mod-eluna) on your server/AzerothCore.
 - Put the contents of the lua_scripts folder inside your lua scripts folder you created for Eluna/AIO
 - Import the sql files inside the sql folder
-- Move the patch files into a patch of your choosing.
+- Move the patch files into a patch.mpq of your choosing.
 Use MPQEditor for example
 - Start your server and have fun!

 For help read the mod-eluna documentation for AzerothCore [here](https://github.com/azerothcore/mod-eluna)